Art Licensing Insights and Basics

 Negotiations

 When it comes to art licensing, my gut feeling is that a lot of artists don’t negotiate.
 If this is true, this is a lost opportunity.
-In any other business, negotiations are a core element, and why should the business of art be different?
+In any other business, negotiations are expected, and why should the art business be different?

 With one particular license, I counter-offered 4X the initial amount offered, and the company accepted!
 The truth is, I didn’t arbitrarily come up with that number.
 I based it on the quantity of products and what seemed fair.